drojaazu/suddendesu/content/entry/alien-vs-predator/index.md

 hold p1 b2 + p1 up/down change table number
 p1 b3 advance animation on frame
 p1 start toggle text overlay
+holding P2 start cycles bg color

 p2 up/down change opponent id

 # Debug DIPs

 At first glance, Alien vs Predator does not seem to use [the CPS2 debug DIP switches](/entry/cps2-debug-switches-and-the-games-that-love-them/) that we have talked about in the past.
-These were three rows of eight physical switches, only present on development hardware, with each row mapped to three bytes (0x8040B0 to 0x8040B2) in RAM.
-Many final production games still contain code that references these switches, though in most cases that code is blocked off or disabled.
+These were three rows of eight physical switches, only present on development hardware, with each row mapped to three bytes in RAM (0x8040B0 to 0x8040B2).
+Many final production games still contain code that references these switches, though in most cases that code is blocked off, uncalled, or otherwise disabled.

-In Alien vs Predator, there are no such references in the code to these switches at all.
+In Alien vs Predator, there are no such references to these switches at all.
 However, it's pretty likely that the game did make use of them at one time.
 How do we know?
-It's simple enough: there are a number of debugging tools remaining in the game that are activated in an identical way to other games that do make use the switches.
+It's simple enough: there are a number of debugging tools remaining in the game that are activated identically to other games that do make use the switches.

 The tools are toggled by bit-level flags stored across three bytes in RAM, from 0xFF806C to 0xFF806E.
-These bytes are likely where the copy of the hardware switch state was stored.
+These bytes were likely the cached copy of the hardware switch state.

 That is how most games (including CPS2 games) handle reading values from external inputs like controllers and switches: read the input once early in an update period (usually the screen blanking interval) and store it in RAM for all the subsequent program logic to use.
 This keeps things consistent, because such external devices (controllers, switches, data communication) are volatile in nature.
 That is, their state can change independent of the CPU.
-Multiple reads directly from the hardware can return inconsistent results and possibly even affect its internal state.
+Multiple reads directly from the hardware can return inconsistent results and, in some cases, even affect its internal state.

-So storing an exact copy of the value of the switches in memory is completely normal.
-It seems we're left with the copies and are missing the piece of code that does that copying itself.
+So storing an exact copy of the switches in memory is completely normal.
+It seems we are missing the code that does that copying and and are left with only the references to where those copies would be in RAM.

 The logical conclusion is that the copying code was removed before the game was published, a guarantee that the dev tools would not be accessible on any hardware in the final version.
 That conclusion is probably the correct one, but the story with the debug DIP switches doesn't end there.
 The programmers did something interesting, something I haven't seen done in a CPS2 game before...

 ## Soft Switches